 Overview

-The result was Hydra, an international Design System designed to bring coherence, accessibility, and efficiency to La Roche-Posay’s digital ecosystem.
+The project evolved into Hydra, an international Design System built on accessibility, scalability, and Atomic Design principles, designed to bring coherence and efficiency to La Roche-Posay’s digital ecosystem.

 Key Results